SpencerWhitehead7/plate-scraper/README.md

 - Account system, signup/login, view, edit, delete account
 - Save, view, edit, delete, download scraped recipes, including the other users'
 - Set and unset recipe's tags
+- "Fork" a recipe (yours or another user's), giving you an editable copy of it
 - Search for recipes by tag
 - Fully functioning and optimized Webpack/Babel build pipeline with hot reloading
 - Solid first draft on SCSS design system